Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models: Method

-In our setting, the fitness function is written as \begingroup \endgroup where $\mathcal{B}$ denotes the evaluation subset used in the current round for comparing candidate quality.
+Here, $\tilde{\mathcal{B}}_s(\theta)$ is the transformed evaluation subset, $\tilde{\mathcal{Z}}_s=\{f(\tilde{x}_{i,s})\}_{(x_i,b_i)\in\mathcal{B}}$ is the corresponding feature set, $\mathcal{Z}_{\mathcal{B}}=\{f(x_i)\}_{(x_i,b_i)\in\mathcal{B}}$ is the clean reference feature set, and $K$ is the number of Monte Carlo samples, each containing one EOT capture transform and one TPS patch warp.
+The two samples act in different domains: $\omega_s$ deforms the rendered patch in patch/ROI coordinates, whereas $t_s$ transforms the composed adversarial image.
+Thus, $F(\theta)$ is not a new objective; it is the Monte Carlo estimator of the robust loss used to compare patch candidates.
+The index $s$ represents sampled physical conditions, while $\mathcal{B}$ represents the current image subset.
+The subspace and budget terms use the batch averages defined above, while the topology term is computed on the clean and adversarial neighborhood distributions of the current transformed subset.
 Through iterative optimization, MetaDE learns a shared patch under practical conditions that stably disrupts target-category representations.
 The overall training procedure is shown in Algorithm~\ref{alg:ucgp_optimization}, which encompasses clean-category reference structure precomputation, UCGP patch rendering, physical robustness evaluation, and MetaDE evolutionary updates.

 Throughout optimization and deployment, we maintain and reuse a single patch parameter vector $\theta$ across images, local target layouts, and datasets without per-image optimization.
 This is the universal patch setting studied in this paper.